imixs/imixs-cloud/README.md

 ### How to Create and Delete Objects

-You can define your own services within the /apps/ directory.
+You can define your own services within a sub directory of the /apps/ folder.
 Each application has its own sub-folder and consists at least of one configuration yaml file

 	 |+ apps/
 	    |+ MY-APP/